CMarzin/cocoweb/posts/2022-04-08_tips-performance-optimization-strategy-2022.md

 ---
-title: Tips Performance Optimization Strategy in 2022
+title: Performance Optimization Strategy in 2022
 description: Tips and discovery of the week.
 date: 2022-04-08
 tags: